 As voters approved the renewal of the Community, Culture, Resilience, and Safety (CCRS) tax in November 2021, the 2023-28 CIP reflects the first opportunity to plan future capital investments utilizing the renewed revenues.
 Staff is projecting CCRS, a 0.3% dedicated sales and use tax, will generate approximately $13.5 million in 2023.
 Council appropriated approximately $1.7 million in 2022 to kick start projects such as the core arterial network (CAN) and the enterprise data platform to help develop the City's use of data in decision-making.

-The 2023 Recommended Budget proposes a total of just over $28 million in 2023 for several key CCRS infrastructure projects, such as:
+The 2023 Approved Budget includes $27.1 million in 2023 for several key CCRS city infrastructure projects, such as:

 - Xcel Energy Streetlight Acquisition ($7.0M)